grimmlab/transcriptional-translational-coupling/README.md

 6. `run_concatenate_all_classified_files`: The output files from the previous task are mergerd into a single table, including information such as locus tag, function, gene name and COG id.
 In addition the table is filtered for operons with only genes associated with both transcription and translation (results can be found in `analyses/genome_list_containing_both.txt` and `analyses/Final_combined_files.txt`)
 7. `run_modify_concatenate_all_classified_files`: Due to various inconsistencies how genes are named and identified as well as inconsitent or missing annotations an additional script is used create a unified and cleaned up table (output can be found in `analyses/Final_combined_files_corrected.txt`)
 8. `run_occurrence_based_ranking`: In this step a occurance based ranking is performed in which genes, functions and COG ids are grouped and clustered based on their occurrence in the genomes.
 The top 18 overlapping occurrence genes were extracted and used to perform a gene enrichment and clustering-based analyses.
 Results of this analysis, including plots, can be found in `analyses/occurrence`.
-9. `run_cooccurrence_based_gene_ranking`: All cooccurrencing gene motifs are grouped and counted.
+9. `run_cooccurrence_based_gene_ranking`: All cooccurrencing gene cassettes are grouped and counted.
 Results of this analysis, can be found in `analyses/co-occurrence/gene_cooccurrence_based_ranking_output.txt`.
-10. `run_cooccurrence_based_functional_ranking`: All cooccurrencing functional motifs are grouped and counted.
+10. `run_cooccurrence_based_functional_ranking`: All cooccurrencing functional gene cassettes are grouped and counted.
 Results of this analysis, can be found in `analyses/co-occurrence/functional_cooccurrence_based_ranking_output.txt`.
-11. `run_gene_motif_search`: The STRING v10 database is used to perform a network based analysis for clustering motifs based on gene fusion (genes reportedly existing as hybrids without any intergenic sequence(s)), gene neighborhood (genes within close proximity) and gene co-occurrence (genes existing together on same genomic loci with intergenic sequences and/or other genes).
-Next, the frequency of the resulting operonic gene motifs across all extracted genomes are computed.
+11. `run_gene_cassette_search`: The STRING v10 database is used to perform a network based analysis for clustering gene cassettes based on gene fusion (genes reportedly existing as hybrids without any intergenic sequence(s)), gene neighborhood (genes within close proximity) and gene co-occurrence (genes existing together on same genomic loci with intergenic sequences and/or other genes).
+Next, the frequency of the resulting operonic gene cassettes across all extracted genomes are computed.
 Results of this analysis, can be found in `analyses/analyses/motif_counts_for_genes.txt` and in `analyses/gene_motif/`.
-12. `run_extract_sequences_for_phylogenetic_analyses`: The sequence for the top cooccuring motifs list are extracted for multiple sequence alignment and for phylogenetic analyses
-13. `run_compress_fasta_for_phylogenetic_analyses`: Extracts phylum and kingdom information from the sequences for phylogenetic analyses and classification